wesker-albert/dots/README.md

 ## Tools expected

-This isn't an exhaustive list, but here are some of the tools employed by or referenced within my dots:
+This isn't an exhaustive list, but here are some of the tools/apps/services employed by or referenced within my dots:

 - amfora
 - aria2c
+- blueman
 - deluge
 - dunst
+- emptty
 - erdtree
 - fzf
 - herbstluftwm